michael-hardeman/bitcoin_script/README.md

 - OpenSSL

-Windows: I've included the latest 1.1.0 openSSL binaries.
-The gpr file assumes the dlls will be in the binaries\\system\\word_size folder.
+Windows: I've included the latest 1.1.0 openSSL binaries since they are a little difficult to find.
+The gpr file assumes the dlls will be in the binaries/system/word_size folder.

-Linux: You'll have to find your own.
-You can usually install libssl with your package manager.
-The gpr file assumes the binaries will be on the path.
+Linux: Use your package manager to install the openssl dev libraries.
+For ubuntu based systems: `sudo apt-get install libssl-dev`

 ## Contributing